com-lihaoyi/mainargs/readme.md

 - `docsOnNewLine: Boolean`: whether to print argument doc-strings on a new line below the name of the argument; this may make things easier to read, but at a cost of taking up much more vertical space.
 Defaults to `false`

+- `autoprintHelpAndExit: Option[(Int, PrintStream)]`: whether to detect `--help` being passed in automatically, and if so where to print the help message and what exit code to exit the process with.
+Defaults t, `Some((0, System.out))`, but can be disabled by passing in `None` if you want to handle help text manually (e.g. by calling `.helpText` on the parser object)

 - `customName`/`customNames` and `customDoc`/`customDocs`: allows you to
   override the main method names and documentation strings at runtime.
 This